Oday Aboushi: Detroit Lions

 On March 14, 2019, Aboushi signed a one-year, $2 million contract with the Detroit Lions.
 On March 27, 2020, he re-signed with the Lions.
 He was released during final roster cuts on September 5, 2020, but re-signed with the team the next day.
 He was fined $5,221 by the NFL for unnecessary roughness in Week 2.

 Los Angeles Chargers

 On March 20, 2021, Aboushi signed with the Los Angeles Chargers.
 He was named the Chargers starting right guard for the 2021 season.
 However, he suffered a torn ACL in Week 5 and was placed on season-ending injured reserve on October 12, 2021.

 Los Angeles Rams

 On September 14, 2022, Aboushi signed with the practice squad of the Los Angeles Rams.
 He was promoted to the active roster six days later.
-He was suspended for one game on December 26, 2022.
+He was suspended for one game on December 26, following a post–game fight with Randy Gregory.
 His suspension was overturned a day later.